 Photoshop CS has mastered the use of grouping elements by functionally.

 This not only sets up an intuitive link between design elements for the user, it also allows Photoshop to provide even more functionality and features while keeping the menu space on either side clear.

-No, not “most valuable player.”
-MVP, in this case, is “minimum viable product.”
+No, not the “most valuable player.”
+MVP, in this case, is the “minimum viable product.”
 When web app designers are creating the first versions of an app, it can be easy to get wrapped up in the minutiae and fail to launch.
 So app designers are encouraged to produce a “minimum viable product.”

 But this ethic should be applied to the design itself.
 In other words, when it comes to smart user interfaces, simplicity is always best.